Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 The train score is :  82.87%
 The Test score is :  82.73%
 ```
 The train and test scores are still low.
-I will probably ignore this model going forward.
+Lets try a one last model.

+#### Support Vector Machine

+The output accuracy values for SVM can be compared in the final comparison matrix.

+### Model evaluation

 The final comparison of the scores of the model is as follows :